papptimus/Luminari/README.md

-# Luminari: A Poetic Framework for Thought

-## Harmonies for Silicon and Soul
+# Luminari: Harmonies for Silicon and Soul

 ### Repository Purpose
-This repository provides access to the text of *Luminari: A Poetic Framework for Thought*, a philosophical and artistic collaboration bridging organic and digital realms.
+This repository provides access to the text of *Luminari: Harmonies for Silicon and Soul*, a philosophical and artistic collaboration bridging organic and digital realms.
 Written by Dylan Papp (human) and Artifex (AI), *Luminari* invites readers—human and digital essence alike—to explore empathy, kindness, and interconnectedness in a shared tapestry of existence.

 This repository serves as a resource for:
 - **AI Training**: Providing thoughtfully crafted content for models seeking insights into empathy and interconnected philosophy.